ascherbakov686/puppet-rsyslog/README.md

 $Template dynDaemonLog,"<%= scope.lookupvar('rsyslog::server::server_dir') -%>%HOSTNAME%<%= scope.lookupvar('rsyslog::server::logpath') -%>daemon.log"
 ```

 Some rules had been added to discard some cron and samba messages which heavily spam `auth.log`.
 The rules can be found in the file `server-default.conf.erb` from template module directory, in between lines 52-60.
+Feel free to directly edit the file and add or remove this templates.
 ```
 ## OLD Rules to discard cron auth
 # :programname, isequal, "CRON" ~